albar965/littlenavmap-manual/en/MENUS.md

 ### Window Menu {#window-menu}

 #### Map Overlays {#map-overlays}

-Allows to hide the floating map overlays, like the overview on the top left or the compass on the top right corner of the map window.
+Allows hiding of the floating map overlays, like the overview on the top left or the compass on the top right corner of the map window.

 #### ![Search](../images/icons/searchdock.png "Search") Search {#search}